 Ashby Camera Club meets most Wednesday evenings at Smisby Village Hall.
 The meetings begin at 7.15pm with the formal part of the evening commencing at 7.30pm prompt and finishing at 9.30pm.
 See www.ashbycameraclub.co.uk for details.
 The Winter programme usually starts early September through to the following May and is a mix of visiting lecturers, practical evenings, talks, competitions and social events.
 In the summer months the club has a series of informal evenings when members and friends meet at local photogenic venues to take photographs and perhaps have a beer later in a local pub.

 Ashby Art Club holds weekly meetings throughout the year.
-The Club is closed on Bank Holidays and closes for about 4 weeks in July/August.
-The club meets on Monday evenings at Smisby Village Hall on Monday evenings (except August), 7 p.m. to 9 p.m, and Wednesday mornings second and fourth in the month 9:30 am until 12:00.
+The club meets at Smisby Village Hall on Monday evenings (except August), 7 p.m. to 9 p.m, and Wednesday mornings (second and fourth in the month), 9:30 am until 12:00.
 As well as our normal meetings, we also have periodic Demonstrations and Workshops.
 Visitors are welcome (non-member fee applicable) and the Club is accepting new members.
 More information about the club can be found at ashbyartclub in Facebook, Instagram and Twitter and on our website at www.ashbyartclub.org.

 The landscape of Smisby is changing with several sites planted as part of the National Forest scheme.
 These are pleasant opportunities for a stroll within Smisby but away from such traffic as there is.
 Smisby is at the heart of the National forest and about 3 miles away the National Forest Centre and Moira Furnace are well worth a visit.